-But the choice of the right inverter/UPS technology and the power quality you get through them is an important consideration.
+But the right inverter/UPS technology and the power quality you get through them is an important consideration.
 One of the factors that can impact the quality of power from inverter/UPS is their waveform.

-How are pure Sine wave inverter/UPS superior to square wave inverter/UPS?
+How are pure Sine wave inverters/UPS superior to square wave inverters/UPS?

-Traditionally, power backup sources have been offering square wave output to power devices in the absence of grid power.
-But inverter/UPS with this waveform provide fluctuating power which is not suitable for operating all kinds of devices in the domestic and commercial setup.
-People also complain about annoying buzzing sound and overheating of their appliances (refrigerator, ovens, washing machines, etc.) when connected with a square wave inverter/UPS.
+Traditionally, power backup sources have offered square wave output to power devices without grid power.
+But inverter/UPS with this waveform provide fluctuating power, which is unsuitable for operating all kinds of devices in the domestic and commercial setup.
+People also complain about annoying buzzing sounds and overheating of their appliances (refrigerators, ovens, washing machines, etc.) when connected with a square wave inverter/UPS.

 On the contrary, pure sine wave technology provides a clean, smooth, and regulated power supply similar to or superior in quality to grid power.